jax-ml/jax/docs/notebooks/autodiff_cookbook.md

 +++ {"id": "iZDL-n_AvgBt"}

-These two functions compute the same values (up to machine numerics), but differ in their implementation: `jacfwd` uses forward-mode automatic differentiation, which is more efficient for "tall" Jacobian matrices, while `jacrev` uses reverse-mode, which is more efficient for "wide" Jacobian matrices.
+These two functions compute the same values (up to machine numerics), but differ in their implementation: `jacfwd` uses forward-mode automatic differentiation, which is more efficient for "tall" Jacobian matrices (more outputs than inputs), while `jacrev` uses reverse-mode, which is more efficient for "wide" Jacobian matrices (more inputs than outputs).
 For matrices that are near-square, `jacfwd` probably has an edge over `jacrev`.

 +++ {"id": "zeKlr7Xz8bfm"}